-The steroid in a facet joint injection does not start working immediately.
-It usually takes two to seven days for patients to begin to experience a reduction in pain.
-However, immediately after the injection, there will be some relief thanks to the local anesthetic used.
-The long-term effect of the drug cannot be predicted.
+The steroid in a facet joint injection does not take effect right away.
+Generally, it takes two to seven days for patients to start feeling a decrease in pain.
+However, the local anesthetic used will provide some relief immediately after the injection.
+The long-term effects of the drug cannot be accurately predicted.

-Usually, the immediate effect comes from the local anesthetic injected.
-The effect wears off in a few hours.
-The steroid starts to work in about 2 to 7 days and its effect may last for some time.
-The amount of time you experience pain relief will vary.
+The immediate effect is usually due to the local anesthetic injected.
+This effect wears off in a few hours.
+The steroid begins to work in two to seven days and its effects may last for some time.
+The amount of time you experience pain relief will vary from person to person.